Zihao-Wu999/Reverse-Engineering-to-Estimate-Subsurface-Utility-Infrastructure-Density/README.md

 Lion data:
 https://www.nyc.gov/site/planning/data-maps/open-data/dwn-lion.page

+Subsurface excel: This is the data obtained from the final processing of LION.

 ### Final deliverables in ArcGIS Pro
 The final subsurface density map is accessed by ArcGIS Pro and the final deliverables are stored in file type ppkx in ArcGIS Pro.